MorisatoK/docker-pterodactyl/README.md

 | Behind Proxy | Behind Proxy | Set this to `Behind Proxy` for Traefik to work properly|
 | Daemon Port | 443 | Change the default port |

 Rest of the settings can be set as you desire.
-You can leave `Daemon Server File Directory` as is unless you want to store servers data in a specific location.
-In that case make sure to read instruction in `wings/compose/.env`.
-Otherwise proceed with the guide.
+Leave `Daemon Server File Directory` as is, the server data storage location is mapped to this location.
+See `wings/compose/.env`.

 ### Setting up Wings
 The guide assumes you're setting this up on a different server than the panel is running on!
-Go back to the `Preparations / Setting up Traefik` section and follow the same instruction for setting up Traefik.
+~~Go back to the `Preparations / Setting up Traefik` section and follow the same instruction for setting up Traefik.~~

 <b>Configure variables</b><br />
 Navigate to `wings/compose/.env` and set `WINGS_DOMAIN` to the domain you pointed to wings server earlier.